John specialises in corporate, contract and securities law, and mergers and acquisitions (M&A).

-John co-heads Chapman Tripp's China desk, which coordinates the firm's efforts and advice related to investment and trade between China and New Zealand.
+With a reputation in complex corporate and commercial deals, John advises clients on corporatisation and privatisation exercises, including M&A and initial public offerings.
+He co-heads Chapman Tripp's China desk, which coordinates the firm's efforts and advice related to investment and trade between China and New Zealand.

-John is consistently listed as a leading lawyer in corporate & commercial and mergers & acquisitions law by Chambers Global, Chambers Asia Pacific, Asia Pacific Legal 500, and IFLR1000.
+He is consistently listed as a leading corporate and commercial and M&A lawyer by independent legal directories.
+John is ranked as the only 'Star Individual' in corporate/commercial in New Zealand in Chambers Asia Pacific 2020 and Chambers Global 2020.
+IFLR1000 2020 ranked him as a Market Leader in M&A and equity capital markets, and he is recognised as a leading individual for corporate and M&A in Legal 500 Asia Pacific 2020.
 He is also recognised in Legal Media Group's Guide to the World's Leading Private Equity Lawyers and Guide to the World's Leading M&A Lawyers.

-- GIC Real Estate, Singapore's sovereign wealth fund, on its $1b joint venture with Scentre Group – Westfield mall owner and operator – to take a 49% stake in five New Zealand shopping centres
+- GIC Real Estate, Singapore's sovereign wealth fund, on a $1b joint venture with Scentre Group – Westfield mall owner and operator – to take a 49% stake in five New Zealand shopping centres

 - Vista Group International on a $92.5m IPO and NZX and ASX-listing